-Regardless of the primary reason, you should always remember that neutropenia can be life-threatening due to its complications and thus in case of suspecting it you should consult your doctor!
+Regardless of the primary reason, you should always remember that neutropenia can be life-threatening due to its complications and, if you show symptoms of it, you should consult your doctor!

 What is the Absolute Neutrophil Count?

 Absolute Neutrophil Count calculates total number of neutrophils, both mature and immature in one microliter of blood.
-Measurement of ANC is vital in many clinical situations.
+Measurement of ANC are vital in many clinical situations.

 First of all, it is mandatory in diagnosing and classifying neutropenia.
 You cannot diagnose neutropenia without counting ANC!
 ANC is also a measure of risk of infection, including severe and life-threatening infections like sepsis.

-Additionally, the diagnosis of neutropenia imposes an obligation on the doctor to actively seek possible severe complications, try to prevent and treat them.
-Moreover, patients with such conditions should not receive certain drugs, some other should be absolutely discontinued.
-That is why using ANC formula and calculating absolute neutrophils is crucial.
+Additionally, the diagnosis of neutropenia imposes an obligation on the doctor to actively seek possible severe complications and try to prevent and treat them.
+Moreover, patients with such conditions should not receive certain drugs, so the administration of these will be ceased.
+That is why using the ANC formula and calculating absolute neutrophils is crucial.

-The only data that is necessary for calculating ANC are the results of blood tests (routine and differential).
+The only data that is necessary to calculate a patients ANC is the results of blood tests (routine and differential).
 You will need the following numbers:

 - the total number of white blood cells (WBC), measured in cells/μL;